bluesky/bluesky-queueserver/docs/source/cli_tools.rst

                         keep all its subscriptions.
 Also must be subscribed to the Data Broker inside the profile collection, since '--databroker-config' argument is ignored.
+      --use-ipython-kernel {ON,OFF}
+                        Run the Run Engine worker in IPython kernel (default: OFF).
+      --ipython-dir IPYTHON_DIR
+                        The path to IPython root directory, which contains profiles.
+Overrides IPYTHONDIR environment variable.
+The parameter is ignored if IPython kernel is not used.
+      --ipython-matplotlib IPYTHON_MATPLOTLIB
+                        Default Matplotlib backend, typically 'qt5'.
+The parameter have the same meaning and accepts the same values as --matplotlib parameter of IPython.
+The value is passed directly to IPython kernel.
+The parameter is ignored if the worker is running pure Python (--use-ipython-kernel is OFF).
+      --ipython-kernel-ip IPYTHON_KERNEL_IP
+                        IP address for IPython kernel.
+The IP is passed to the IPython kernel at startup and returned to clients as part of kernel connection info ('config_get' API).
+Accepted values are 'localhost' (sets IP to '127.0.0.1'), 'auto' (attempts to automatically find network IP address of the server), or an explicitly specified IP address of the server.
+If the IP address is 'localhost' or '127.0.0.1', the kernel can not be accessed from remote machines.
+The parameter is ignored if worker is not using IPython.
+Default: localhost.
       --use-persistent-metadata
                         Use msgpack-based persistent storage for scan metadata.
 Currently this is the preferred method to keep continuously incremented sequence of